Mylaana/AresExpedition/README.md

 # WIP :
 ## /!\Critical BUG/!\ :
 Events related to card played not saved in eventstate (see a card with oceanflip/draw and put this event on top then refresh)
-Double activation count being ignored by multiple activation option cards (18/27/43)
+Double activation count being ignored by multiple activation option cards (43), it seems to happen only with the lake (or other server syncing event?) happening

 ## Must have for v1 :
 ### Refactoring